 Hello all from Cockatoo, Melbourne, Australia and thank you for having a look at my "Biography".

-Firstly, I have decided that I do not wish to receive any more QSLqsl cards through the Buro.
+Firstly, I have decided that I do not wish to receive any more QSL cards through the Buro.
 Our vk qsl buro works well, but it is just too difficult for me to collect my cards and reply.

 I am a member of the VK3 qsl Buro, but because I have great difficulty in collecting my cards and because I have been so very poor, over the past years in replying to Buro cards, it is now necessary for me to make this request.